 KLAUSBRUCKNER & ASSOCIATES FIRE AND BUILDING CODE CONSULTANTS

-Group A Plastics and Storage
+Group A Plastics and High-Hazard Commodity Storage

 Klausbruckner & Associates is a consulting firm specializing in fire and building code regulations.
 We provide unrivaled expertise and consulting services nationwide in the areas of high-piled storage including high-hazard commodities, Group A Plastics, palletized, bin box, and rack storage.